About/Exhibit Guidelines

 Works is supported by individual members and donors, and is funded in part by:

-City of San José Office of Cultural Affairs, a California Arts Council Arts Cultural Organizations General Operating Relief grant, is supported in part by a SVCreates National Endowment for the Arts American Rescue Plan grant, a grant from a generous anonymous source, is supported by SVCreates, in partnership with the County of Santa Clara, by Applied Materials Foundation, and a significant bequest from the Ray Ashley Trust.
+City of San José Office of Cultural Affairs, by SVCreates, in partnership with the County of Santa Clara, by Applied Materials Foundation, and a significant bequest from the Ray Ashley Trust.

 Nearby Galleries and Museums